 To start your search, here are a couple of the best hotels in Shanghai…

 - Campanile Shanghai Bund Hotel: A lovely 3-star hotel in the heart of Shanghai that won’t break the budget.
 Rooms are cozy and comfortable featuring rich wooden tones and calming accent colours.
 The central location puts several subway stations and a handful of top Shanghai attractions within walking distance, including The Bund, just 15 minutes away.

 - SSAW Boutique Hotel Shanghai Bund: An incredible mid-range hotel that delivers spacious, well-appointed rooms within a 15-minute walk of Yuyuan Garden and The Bund.
 Evening city views from the rooftop terrace are simply stunning.

-- The Peninsula Shanghai: The best luxury hotel in Shanghai set in one of the city’s most prestigious locations at the northern fringes of The Bund.
-Relax in your spacious and grace-endowed room to dramatic city, garden and river views or grab a nightcap at the The Compass Bar’s rooftop terrace to see what the fuss is all about.
+- The Peninsula Shanghai: The best luxury hotel in Shanghai is set in one of the city’s most prestigious locations at the northern fringes of The Bund.
+Relax in your spacious and grace-endowed room to dramatic city, garden, and river views, or grab a nightcap at The Compass Bar’s rooftop terrace to see what the fuss is all about.

 Getting to Shanghai

 By train: Several trains depart for Shanghai from Xi’an per day.
 Not all are equal, and choosing the wrong one can put you on a crash course to travel burnout thanks to the marathon distance of over 1,500 kilometres separating the cities.